SarpongAbasimi/Battle/README.md

 # Makers Week 3 Afternoon Challenge.
  This project was an afternoon challenge given to students at Makers Academy.
-The project is not yet completed, but I hope to finish it soon and also make is responsive for desktop and mobile devices.
+The project is not yet completed, but I hope to finish it soon and also make it responsive for desktop and mobile devices.

  # Tools used.
  - Sinatra.